 Join us this International Dark Sky Week to learn more about the movement, and discover the night where you live.

-Presented by International Dark-Sky Association
+Presented by DarkSky International

 Any artificial light that is not needed is a pollutant that has serious and harmful consequences.